system76/docs/_articles/install-in-vm.md

 If you notice that the installer for Pop!_OS is too large to fit into the default screen resolution in VirtualBox, try this:

 Move the installation window slightly (but not completely) out of the way, right-click on the desktop and select "Display Settings".
 From here you will be able to change the virtual machine's screen resolution.
-Increase the virtual machine resolution from the default 800x600 to 1024x768 or adove, then click Apply in the top right-hand corner.
+Increase the virtual machine resolution from the default 800x600 to 1024x768 or above, then click Apply in the top right-hand corner.

 You will now be able to continue with the installation.